 Interview with Bassam Shoukri and Willem de Fiouw from Business Data Challengers about the development of the BDC Image Classification Tool

-Bassam Shoukri, one of the developers of BDC's new product, answers a number of questions about the development and the possibilities.
+Bassam Shoukri, one of the developers of BDC's new product, answers some questions about the development and its possibilities.

 1. You presented a new tool this week.
 The BDC Image Classification Tool.
-How and when did the idea to develop this arise?
+How and when did the idea to develop this come about?

-Together with Hetty Wessel, I took the initiative and a number of colleagues to look for opportunities to use our knowledge and experience in the field of artificial intelligence, machine learning, data science, and processes for the development of innovative solutions with added value for the customer.
+Together with Hetty Wessel, I took the initiative to explore with a number of colleagues the possibilities of using our knowledge and experience in the field of artificial intelligence, machine learning, data science, and processes to develop innovative solutions with added value for the customer.

-In November 2019, we came up with the idea of using artificial intelligence for image classification of MRI scans.
-The impact of that application has a major influence on the working method within the domain of healthcare and medicine.
+In November 2019, we came up with the idea of using artificial intelligence for MRI image classification.
+The impact of this application has a major influence on the working methods within the domain of healthcare and medicine.

 2. Who or what inspired you to do this?

 In the BDC innovation club we think about possible new solutions and new developments.
-The goal is for the solution or idea to benefit the community and the business.
-Our knowledge of the latest technology and the added value of this technology for the customer organization form the starting points for this.
+The goal is that the solution or idea benefits the community and the business.
+Our knowledge of the latest technology and the added value of this technology for the client organization form the starting points for this.
 From this approach we discovered how image classification is very valuable for the healthcare sector, among others.

 3. Do you work with medical specialists?

-We work together with Bytesnet Data Center in Groningen and also have a lot of contact with specialists in various hospitals to see how we will apply this using anonymized data from these institutions.
+We work together with Bytesnet Data Center in Groningen and also have a lot of contact with specialists in various hospitals to see how we are going to apply this using anonymized data from these institutions.

-4. Do you have an estimate of how much time this could save the medical specialists?
+4. Do you have an estimate of how much time this could save medical specialists?

-5. Do you plan to develop more of these types of tools for healthcare?
-If so, can you tell us something about it?
+5. Do you plan to develop more of these tools for healthcare?
+If so, can you tell us something about them?

-In BDC's innovation club we are always thinking about new technologies and advanced processes to improve our customers' services.
+In the BDC innovation club, we are always thinking about new technologies and advanced processes to improve our customer service.

-In the healthcare sector, the Image Classification tool can also be used to classify blood samples.
-This was tested by BDC with Malaria infected blood images.
-But the tool can also be used to detect abnormalities on X-rays or to detect Covid-19 in a blood sample.
+In healthcare, the Image Classification tool can also be used to classify blood samples.
+BDC tested this with malaria-infected blood images.
+But the tool can also be used to detect abnormalities on x-rays or to detect Covid-19 in a blood image.

-The product has been developed flexibly.
-The Image Classification tool can be used in other domains with minimal adjustments.
+The product is flexibly developed.
+With minimal adjustments, the Image Classification tool can be used in other domains.
 This makes it possible to adapt the technology and use it for object recognition.

-We have currently started the next innovation project, the use of text mining and NLP (Natural Language Processing).
-We help organizations make analyzes based on large amounts of text and documentation.
-Translate substantive text into a value in dashboards.
-A complex whole that delivers a lot of value to our customers through the use of new technology.
+At the moment we have started a next innovation project, the use of text mining and NLP (Natural Language Processing).
+With this we help organizations to make analyses that are based on large amounts of text and documentation.
+Translate content text into a value in a dashboard.
+A complex whole that with the use of new technology delivers a lot of value for our customers.

-Are there more areas where Business Data Challengers will offer innovative solutions?
+Are there other areas where Business Data Challengers will offer innovative solutions?

 The healthcare market is an important sector for us.
-We believe that the use of technology makes an important contribution to more effective and efficient and therefore affordable care.
-By developing the Data Health scan, the Image Classification tool, but also our solution for capacity issues in healthcare, we fulfill our ambition to offer socially involved services.
+We believe that the use of technology makes an important contribution to more effective and efficient and therefore affordable healthcare.
+By developing the Data Health scan, the Image Classification tool but also our solution for the capacity problem in healthcare, we are fulfilling our ambition to offer socially involved services.

-In addition to the healthcare market, the safety domain is an important segment for us where we have a lot of knowledge and experience.
-One of the innovative initiatives that we are taking up with the market there concerns a solution to use AI and ML to extract required information from many thousands of texts and documents and correctly label them based on the content of the text and then present in clear dashboards.
+In addition to the healthcare market, the security domain is an important segment for us where we have a lot of knowledge and experience.
+One of the innovative initiatives that we are taking up with the market concerns a solution to use AI and ML to extract required information from many thousands of texts and documents and to label them correctly based on the content of the text and then present this in clear dashboards.

 Business Data Challengers